monodot/fuse-demos/fuse77-sb2-contract-first-api/README.md

 3. Implement any Camel routes as required (one sample method has already been provided in `CamelRouter`).

-4. Finally run the app:
+4. Finally, deploy the application to OpenShift:

+    ```
+    mvn fabric8:deploy -Popenshift
+    ```

+    Or, you can run it locally.

     ```
     mvn clean spring-boot:run